previder/kubernetes-examples/Cilium-LB-IPAM/Cilium-Gateway-API-with-LB-IPAM-and-L2-Announcement.md

 # 6. Create HTTPRoutes

 Now we connect HTTP traffic to the correct application.
+Replace the hostnames with the hostnames you intend to use for the application.

 ---